Migraine Brain Fog

 My Personal Experience

-What does brain fog actually feel like?
-In my experience I may be trying to put my thoughts together and know that what I am coming up with is not 100 percent.
+What does brain fog feel like?
+In my experience, I may be trying to put my thoughts together and know that what I am coming up with is not 100 percent.
 This can feel very discouraging and even paralyzing at times.
 The key is not to let it get you down or ruin your day.
-This is why giving yourself grace and moving forward at your own pace is so valuable.
+This is why giving yourself grace and moving forward at your own pace is valuable.

 How Do I Explain Migraine Brain Fog to Others?